Anti-American sentiment in Germany: History

 During 1820-40 era, hostility toward America stemmed from its perceived cultural inferiority.
 Between 1820 and 1870, more than seven and a half million German immigrants came to the United States, buying farms or taking industrial jobs.
 Few returned to their homeland.

 World Wars

-Germany and the United States were at war 1917-1918 and 1941-1945.
+Germany and the United States were at war with each other from 1917 till 1918 and from 1941 till 1945.